hanskellner/Fusion360Image2Surface/README.md

 This is an [Autodesk Fusion 360](http://fusion360.autodesk.com/) script that's used for generating surfaces from images.

+## JavaScript Add-In Support in Fusion 360

+Note that JavaScript development (editing/debugging) is no longer supported within Fusion 360.
+But existing JavaScript add-ins, such as *image2surface* can still be installed and run.

 ## ![Moon - Height map](./resources/MoonHeightmap.jpg) Moon Surface Example

 This surface was created from a small height map of a crater on Earth's moon.
 The first image is the mesh created from the script.The second is the T-Spline surface created from the mesh.